natgo/wt-wiki-scraper/wikitext-transpiled/ground/SPz%20BMP-1.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 The BMP-1 is quite distinctive due to its oddly-shaped hull.
 The vehicle is crewed by only three (no commander), but is very spacious, so shots from the side occasionally cause minimal or even no damage.
 The BMP-1 is equipped with a short-barreled 73 mm gun (an odd calibre) firing exclusively anti-tank grenades.
 The projectile drop is extreme, albeit not the worst in-game, and it can be used to great effect against many of the vehicles the BMP will face due to the consistent 300 mm of penetration at range.
 The standard PG-9 ammunition has an explosive mass of about 1.25 kg.
-The trade-off, in this case, is the low velocity and relatively poor slope characteristics (the penetration drop in half if more than 60 degrees of slope).
+The trade-off, in this case, is the low velocity and relatively poor slope characteristics (the penetration drops in half if more than 60 degrees of slope).
 Finally, as standard, the BMP-1 is equipped with the 9M14 ATGM, capable of penetrating 400 mm and carrying an explosive mass of 2.6 kg.
 It is WASD guided, and therefore somewhat tricky to use at first (and ''especially'' difficult to use in high packet-loss or high ping matches).
 An optional modification for the BMP-1 allows it to use turret-mounted smoke grenades as well as a next-generation missile, the 9M113.
 The BMP-1 (as of 1.77.2.149) is the earliest vehicle in-game to be able to use a SACLOS (mouse-guided) system for an ATGM.
 Not only is the missile nearly twice as fast as the 9M14, but it carries a notably larger explosive payload, and can penetrate up to 600 mm at 90 degrees at any range.
 As of 1.91, the BMP-1 can research NVD, which can help during night battles to help with visibility.
 NVD is available in commander, gunner, driver and outside viewports.
 Once purchased, the NVD modification also allows the use of a Infrared Spotlight to help illuminate targets if they are hard to see.
 However, it is mounted to the commander's hatch on the hull; while this allows it to rotate as long as the commander is alive, it will be stuck in place if the commander is knocked out.

 Due to its nearly non-existent armour, the BMP-1 shouldn't be played like anything with actual armour.
 It is best used in a support or ambush role, using cover to ambush opponents, then taking them out with the combination of the autocannon and ATGM.
 The BMP-1 is quite effective when played this way.
 When in close-quarters combat, it is important to note that the missile launcher has slightly faster traverse than the turret.
 This can save it from being killed from the flanks.
 It can also be used to take out opponents from medium to long range with its missiles, although this strategy will prevent the BMP-1 from using its main gun.
 The small projectiles lose even more of their already small penetration at long ranges, but the missiles will not be affected by gravity or air resistance until very extreme ranges.
-Finally the missiles and sometimes the autocannon can be used to take out slow air targets such as the helicopters that you will start to meet at these BR's.
+Finally, the missiles and sometimes the autocannon can be used to take out slow air targets such as the helicopters that you will start to meet at these BR's.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->